boxcee/my-blockchain-project/README.md

 2. Deploy smart contracts to testnet by running `truffle deploy`.
 3. Test smart conctracts by running `truffle test`.

+## Linting
+`npm run eslint` to run the JS linter.

+`npm run solhint` to run the smart contract linter.

 ## Usage
 The application has one admin user.
 The admin user is the user who has deployed the smart contracts to the testnet.